Crisis Communications Boot Camp 7 presents: Colleen Harris, Former Press Secretary to Prince Charles

-Colleen Harris, the Former Press Secretary to Princes Charles, William and Harry and Official Spokesperson at William and Kate’s Royal Wedding is one of the international PR gurus scheduled to present at the Global PR Summit New York, America's most anticipated PR event in 2017, taking place from 8-9 June in New York.
+Colleen Harris, the Former Press Secretary to Princes Charles, William and Harry and Official Spokesperson at William and Kate’s Royal Wedding is one of the international PR gurus scheduled to present at the seventh edition of the Crisis Communications Boot Camp, from 24-25 October in Chicago.

 Colleen held a senior communications position in the Prime Minister’s Office before being appointed Press Secretary to HRH the Prince of Wales, and was the first Black member of the Royal Household.
 She handled the media for The Prince of Wales during some of the most turbulent years, and also media-managed the emergence of Princes William and Harry into the public eye.
 Her career has included senior posts in the Deputy Prime Minister’s Office, and the Cabinet Office as well as in non-departmental Public Bodies.
 She has worked in Britain and abroad as a consultant with private companies, non-profit organisations and UN agencies, including the World Health Organisation.

 You have worked for the UK government, for the British Royal Family, even with the Elton John Aids Foundation.
 Looking back, what is the most important PR lesson you have learned in your astonishing career?

 Yes I have been fortunate to work for some fascinating organizations and also to deal with some challenging issues.
 PR is not an exact science and so there are no hard and fast rules about the best way to handle things.
 Every situation is different and the experience you build up over time guides your style and approach.
 For me, planning is very important.
 Gaining an understanding of your organization or client is crucial.
 Analysis and planning are key to developing a good PR plan.

 Before joining the Royal Household, you worked for the UK Government and Margaret Thatcher.
 How did this prepare you for the hard task of managing the PR for Prince Charles and Princes William and Harry?